TabPFN

 TabPFN (Tabular Prior-data Fitted Network) is a machine learning model for tabular datasets proposed in 2022.
 It uses a transformer architecture.
-It is intended for supervised classification and regression analysis on small- to medium-sized datasets, e.g., up to 10,000 samples.
-TabPFN-2.5 is the latest version of the foundation model.
+It is intended for supervised classification and regression analysis on tabular datasets, particularly focusing on small- to medium-sized datasets.
+The latest version, TabPFN-3, was released in May 2026 and supports datasets with up to one million rows and 200 features.

 History

 TabPFN was first introduced in a 2022 pre-print and presented at ICLR 2023.
-TabPFN v2 was published in 2025 in Nature (journal) by Hollmann and co-authors.
+TabPFN v2 was published in 2025 in Nature by Hollmann and co-authors.
 The source code is published on GitHub under a modified Apache License and on PyPi.
 Writing for ICLR blogs, McCarter states that the model has attracted attention due to its performance on small dataset benchmarks.
-TabPFN v2.5, the next generation of the foundation model, was released on November 6, 2025.
+TabPFN v2.5 was released on November 6, 2025.
+TabPFN-3 was released on May 12, 2026.

 Prior Labs, founded in 2024, aims to commercialize TabPFN.

+As of April 2026, the open-source TabPFN repository had more than 6,000 stars on GitHub.

 Overview and pre-training

 TabPFN supports classification, regression and generative tasks.
 It leverages "Prior-Data Fitted Networks" models to model tabular data.
 By using a transformer pre-trained on synthetic tabular datasets, TabPFN avoids benchmark contamination and costs of curating real-world data.

 TabPFN v2 was pre-trained on approximately 130 million such datasets.
 Synthetic datasets are generated using causal models or Bayesian neural networks; this can include simulating missing values, imbalanced data, and noise.
 Random inputs are passed through these models to generate outputs, with a bias towards simpler causal structures.
 During pre-training, TabPFN predicts the masked target values of new data points given training data points and their known targets, effectively learning a generic learning algorithm that is executed by running a neural network forward pass.
 The new dataset is then processed in a single forward pass without retraining.
 The model's transformer encoder processes features and labels by alternating attention across rows and columns.
-TabPFN v2 handles numerical and categorical features, missing values, and supports tasks like regression and synthetic data generation.
+TabPFN v2 handles numerical and categorical features, missing values, and supports tasks like regression and synthetic data generation, while TabPFN-2.5 scales this approach to datasets with up to 50,000 rows and 2,000 features.
+Adaptations such as TabPFN-Wide increase the maximum number of features that can be used beyond 30,000.
+TabPFN-3 introduced a redesigned architecture with row-compression, an attention-based many-class decoder, native missing-value handling, and inference optimizations such as row chunking and a reduced key-value cache, with benchmark-validated regimes of up to 1 million rows with 200 features, 100,000 rows with 2,000 features, or 1,000 rows with 20,000 features.

 Since TabPFN is pre-trained, in contrast to other deep learning methods, it does not require costly hyperparameter optimization.